vinith-reddy25/Weather_App/README.md

 ```

 ## Description
 This is a simple react weather forecasting app using OpenWeatherMap API.
+Here 5 days weather details are forecasted.